Google UX Course: Worth it?

 A few months back, I finished the Google UX Design Certificate course.

 If you’re just starting out, this course is honestly a dream.
-It’s super clear and covers all the basics—figuring out what users need, sketching ideas, testing stuff out.
-For someone with zero experience, it’s a perfect way in—easy to get, not too pricey, and it’s got that Google stamp of approval.
-For me, though?
-A lot of it was like revisiting old notes.
+It’s super clear and covers all the basics: figuring out what users need, sketching ideas, testing things out.
+For someone with zero experience, it’s a perfect way in.
+Easy to understand, not too pricey, and it has that Google stamp of approval.
+For me, though, a lot of it felt like revisiting old notes.
 I knew the drill, but I kept going to see what I could pick up.

 The big win for me was their research angle.
-Google’s all about the details—user interviews, surveys, usability tests—like, super organized and data-packed.
+Google’s all about the details—user interviews, surveys, usability tests.
+Super organized and data-driven.
 It’s not the wild, creative vibe I usually roll with in interactive media, but it brought some serious structure to how I work.
-Now my portfolio’s got these slick case studies that feel legit, thanks to those tricks.
-Some folks say it’s too “Google-y” and boxed-in if you’re not aiming for a tech giant job, but I bent it to fit my style just fine.
+Now my portfolio has case studies that feel solid and professional, thanks to those methods.
+Some people say it’s too rigid or “Google-y,” especially if you’re not aiming for a tech job, but I adjusted the process to fit my own style.

-Worth it?
-Totally if you’re new—it’s a rock-solid start.
-For me, it wasn’t a must, but it gave my skills a nudge and my portfolio some shine.
-That certificate’s a nice bonus too!
+Was it worth it?
+Definitely, if you’re new to UX.
+It’s a rock-solid start.
+For me, it wasn’t essential, but it gave my skills a push and helped polish my portfolio.
+That certificate doesn’t hurt either.

 Made with lots of love (and coffee)